If you have a property for sale in Cricklewood, our area guide can help you appeal to potential buyers.

 Cricklewood has 25 schools with capacities ranging from 9 to 1319.
 There are a number of schools that cater for special educational needs.
 There is a mix of Community School, Voluntary Aided School, Other Independent School, EY Setting in the area.

-A Mixed Community School for pupils 11 to 18 years.
+It's a Mixed Community School for children aged 11 to 18.
 The school enrols 1319 students.

-It's a Mixed Community School for children aged 3 to 11.
-The schools has a capacity of 420 pupils.
+A Mixed Community School for pupils aged 3 to 11 years.
+The school enrols 420 students.

 A Mixed Community School for pupils aged 3 to 11 years.
 The schools has a capacity of 420 pupils.